mynaparrot/plugNmeet-docs/blog/2026-01-18-bigbluebutton-vs-plugnmeet.md

 **Plug-N-Meet** is built on a **decoupled, microservices-based architecture**.
 The application server, the LiveKit media server, and the recorder are all independent services.
 This allows you to isolate workloads and scale intelligently, leading to a significantly lower Total Cost of Ownership (TCO).

-### Key Difference 2: Dynamic, Per-User Customization
+### Key Difference 2: A Multi-Layered Approach to Customization

 This is a game-changer for anyone building a white-label or multi-tenant service.

 **BigBlueButton** uses a **static theming** approach.
 Customizing the look and feel is a complex, server-wide change that often requires modifying configuration files and restarting services.
-Applying a unique brand for different clients on the same server is difficult.

-**Plug-N-Meet** is **API-first and dynamic**.
-As detailed in our **[Design Customization Guide](/docs/developer-guide/design-customisation)**, you can change the entire look and feel—colors, logos, and more—for every single user, every single session.
-This is done by simply passing a URL-encoded JSON object to the `custom_design` parameter in the **[join URL](/docs/api/room/join)**.

-This means you can serve `client-a.com` with a blue theme and `client-b.com` with a red theme, all from the same server, at the same time, with no code changes.
+**Plug-N-Meet** is **API-first and dynamic**, offering a **[multi-layered approach to white-labeling](/blog/true-white-label-video-conferencing)** that allows you to choose the level of customization that fits your needs:
+*   **Level 1: Quick Rebranding:** Instantly change logos, colors, and backgrounds via a simple **[configuration object](/docs/developer-guide/design-customisation)**.
+*   **Level 2: API-Driven Feature Control:** Programmatically enable or disable features (like the whiteboard or breakout rooms) to create purpose-built experiences for different use cases.
+*   **Level 3: Deep Styling with Custom CSS:** Provide a URL to your own stylesheet for pixel-perfect control over any UI element.
+*   **Level 4: True Native Integration:** Use the **[`getClientFiles` API](/docs/api/get-client-files)** to render the client "headless" directly within your own application, giving you complete control over the layout and user experience.

+This layered flexibility makes it easy to get started but provides a path to a truly unique and deeply integrated product.

 ### Key Difference 3: Security by Design - Native End-to-End Encryption